Ashenafi-Bancha/Final-Project-1/docs/proposal.md

 ## 5. Systmem Development Methodology

-The project will be developed using an Agile software development methodology implemented through the Scrum framework, adopting an iterative and incremental development approach.
+The project will be developed using an *Agile software development methodology* implemented through the *Scrum framework*, adopting an iterative and incremental development approach.
 The system will be developed in a series of time-boxed iterations (sprints), with each sprint encompassing a structured set of development activities.

 These activities will follow the main phases:
 - **Requirement analysis**: Identifying and refining  functional and non-functional requirements.